zoom/rivet-javascript-sample/README.md

 $ touch .env
 ```

 4. Obtain your `Client Id`, `Client Secret`, and `Secret Token` from the [App Marketplace](https://marketplace.zoom.us/).
+You can find the `Client Id` and `Client Secret` on the **Basic Information**, while you can find your `Secret Token` in the **Feature > Access page**.
 If you have not created a Chatbot, follow [these steps](https://developers.zoom.us/docs/team-chat-apps/create-chatbot/) to create a Chatbot App on the Zoom App Marketplace. **Make sure to mark your app as Admin-managed in the Basic Information section while setting up your app!**

 5. Enter your `Client Id`, `Client Secret`, and `Secret Token` into your newly created environment file: